-Over 7 days of workshops at Western Approaches HQ, Year 6 pupils from primary schools across South Liverpool will create a performance piece with acclaimed percussive guitar trio Ex-Easter Island Head, exploring stories from Liverpool’s past, and how those stories are connected to our lives today.
+Over 7 days of workshops at Western Approaches HQ, Year 6 pupils from primary schools across South Liverpool create a performance piece with acclaimed percussive guitar trio Ex-Easter Island Head, exploring stories from Liverpool’s past, and how those stories are connected to our lives today.

 Western Approaches is a unique bunker complex, tucked away in the basement of an office block in Liverpool’s financial district.
 Despite its unassuming exterior, Western Approaches is arguably one of the most historically significant rooms in Britain.

-Western Approaches’ main purpose was to process the latest intel, interpret and understand it, and use it to map the locations of German U-Boats.
+Western Approaches’ main purpose was to process the latest intel, interpret and understand it, and use it to map the locations of U-Boats.
 The staff would then have to make decisions based on this information – factoring in its reliability and its source – before communicating those decisions across the world to troops at sea.

 The project also includes a unique trip to Liverpool Central Library and Record Office, for a behind-the-scenes tour, and exciting activities from some of the archivists who look after Liverpool’s many tales, for future generations.
-While there, participating children will be able to explore the stories they have uncovered at Western Approaches, and, at the end of the 7 days, they will perform their piece alongside Ex-Easter Island Head, at Liverpool Central Library.
+While there, participating children are able to explore the stories they have uncovered at Western Approaches, and, at the end of the 7 days, they perform their piece alongside Ex-Easter Island Head, at Liverpool Central Library.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.